FabianBeiner/GooglePlus-Scraper/README.md

 **This class can be used to retrieve data from a Google+ profile with PHP.
 It is rather a proof of concept than something for productive use.**

-The technique used is called “web scraping” (see [Wikipedia](http://en.wikipedia.org/wiki/Web_scraping "Web scraping") for details).
+The technique used is called [“web scraping”](http://en.wikipedia.org/wiki/Web_scraping "Web scraping").
 That means: If Google+ changes anything on their HTML/JSON, the script is going to fail.

 ## Read this!

 I recommend not to use this script in any productive environment, just because it is not really tested.
 I've written this within two or three hours, that's it.

 Yes, it is possible to extend the stuff available to fetch, but I'm bored now and won't go on.

-Feel free to do so! :)
+Furthermore, be sure to read [Google Terms of Service](http://www.google.com/accounts/TOS), especially section 5.3.

 ## Imaginary things to do
 * Posting stuff to automatically on Twitter/Facebook (through Cronjob)